WasiqB/coteafs-appium/README.md

   </a>
 </p>

-<h1 align="center">Wrapper Appium Framework which supports Automation of Mobile and Tablet apps for Android and iOS Real Devices / Emulators.</h1>
+<h1 align="center">Wrapper Appium Framework in Java which supports Automation of Mobile and Tablet apps.</h1>

 <div align="center">